- Catch a CAT

 Posted on November 4, 2019

-Savannah, GA – Veterans will soon be able to start using Chatham Area Transit services at half the cost, following the CAT board’s recent adoption of a six-month pilot program that provides a 50-percent discount to former members of the military.
-This new initiative begins on Nov.
+Savannah, GA – Veterans are now able to start using Chatham Area Transit services at half the cost, following the CAT board’s recent adoption of a six-month pilot program that provides a 50-percent discount to former members of the military.
+This new initiative began on Nov.
 11 in conjunction with Veterans Day.

-The discount can be applied to all of CAT’s fixed-route fare options, including $1.50 one-way trips, $3 day passes, $14 weekly passes and $50 monthly passes.
+The discount can be applied to most of CAT’s fixed-route fare options, including $1.50 one-way trips, $3 day passes and $50 monthly passes.

 “Unfortunately, many veterans face challenges, whether health related or economical, after serving our country,” CAT Board Chairman Michael O’Halloran said.
 “This program is one way we can show our appreciation to those individuals for their service.”